cronblocks/acme-csharp/README.md

 # ACME - CSharp

-This project is intended for being one of the simplest implementations for ACMEv2 client.
+This project is intended with being one of the simplest and to-the-point implementations for ACME Client V2.